CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 It is very hard to avoid "supply chain attacks" in Rust as things are today.
 We are just lucky, that the ecosystem is young and small and the malevolent players are waiting for Rust to become more popular.
 Then they will strike and strike hard.
 We need to be skeptical about anything that comes from the internet.
 We need to isolate/sandbox it so it cannot harm our system.

-For big open-source project you will not read and understand every line of code.
-It is impossible because of the sheer size of projects and it is impossible to gain deep understanding of all the underlying principles, rules and exceptions of everything.
+For a big open-source project, you will not read and understand every line of code.
+It is impossible because of the sheer size of projects and it is impossible to gain a deep understanding of all the underlying principles, rules and exceptions of everything.
 And everything is moving and changing fast and continuously.
 It is impossible to follow all the changes.
 We need to have layered protection between our computer system and some unknown code.
-In this project I propose a containerized development environment that will allow some degree of isolation.
-And in the same time easy of installation, transfer and repeatability.
+In this project, I propose a containerized development environment that will allow some degree of isolation.
+And in the same time easy to install, transfer and repeat.

-Let learn to develope "everything" inside a Linux OCI container and to isolate/sandbox it as much as possible from the underlying system.
+Let's learn to develop "everything" inside a Linux OCI container and to isolate/sandbox it as much as possible from the underlying system.

 I have to acknowledge that Linux OCI Containers are not the perfect sandboxing solution.
-But I believe that for my "Rust development environment", it is "good enough".
+But I believe that it is "good enough" for my "Rust development environment".
 I expect that container isolation will get better with time (google, amazon, Intel, OpenStack and IBM are working on it).
 It is possible to use the same Linux OCI container also inside a virtual machine for better isolation.
-For example: My main system is Win10.
+For example, My main system is Win10.
 Inside that, I have WSL2, which is a Linux virtual machine.
 And inside that, I have Linux OCI Containers.
-But because of compiling performance I decided to go with a Debian dual boot with Linux OCI containers.
+But because of compiling performance, I decided to go with a Debian dual boot with Linux OCI containers.
 My opinionated preferences:

 - No files/volumes are shared with the host.
 - The outbound network is restricted to whitelisted domains by a Squid proxy server.